 Product manager and project manager collaboration aren’t always simple, but they can be effective.

 The product manager should challenge the project manager to examine what’s best for the product regarding the client’s business objectives.
-The project manager should challenge the product manager to manage those business goals by prioritizing requirements within budget and timetable.
+The project manager should challenge the product manager to manage those business goals by prioritizing requirements within the budget and timetable.

 Both positions may coexist and be effective if done appropriately.
-If each role is mishandled or disrespected, both the product and project will fail.
+If each role is mishandled or disrespected, both the product and the project will fail.

 If a product manager and project manager exist, they should have their regular meeting at least once a week to align on the project and product development progress, backlog prioritization, pipeline status, and problem-solving.